Showing posts with label Work & Events. Show all posts

 But I also couldn't shake off this feeling that God was waiting for me.
 Waiting for me to do what???
 And so with not much to do except to be a wife and mommy, I carried out the drudgery of cooking, cleaning, doing laundry, etc etc ad infinitum.
 "This is it.
 This is my life.
 Forever."

 Finally, I just unfollowed all the moms and glam women and decided, "If God wants me to be a wife and mommy, then I'll be a wife and mommy!"
 And I just enjoyed everything!
-I enjoyed being in dasters all day with my graying hair in a messy bun, washing dishes and shopping for toys on Shopee.
+I enjoyed being in dasters all day with my graying hair in a messy bun, washing dishes, and shopping for toys on Shopee.
 I enjoyed chatting about Minecraft and Godzilla.
-I learned how to play chess, cut boys' hair, and find out how to be a YouTuber.
+I learned how to play chess, cut boys' hair, and how to be a YouTuber.
 I loved binge-watching TV shows with my husband.
 I fell in love with playing with hamsters.
-And my huge struggle was being my kids' teacher but I slowly learned to love that, too.
-My life was great before but now that I viewed caring for my family as my one and only purpose, it became so much better and more meaningful!
+And with homeschooling because of the pandemic, my huge struggle was being my kids' teacher, but I slowly learned to love that, too.
+My life was great before, but now that I viewed caring for my family as my one and only purpose, it became so much better and more meaningful!

 And right after that, after finally humbling myself and accepting His will, God said, "She's ready!!!"